-- plagiarizing from any source - cheating in any manner on tests, papers, reports, etc. - turning in work as a student's own when, in fact, it was not his/her work - improperly using technology including Artificial Intelligence (AI) - stealing, buying, or selling course materials - either impersonating another student during a test or having another person assume one's identity during a test - deliberately conveying false or misleading information

-When academic misconduct has occurred, the instructor has the responsibility of assigning an appropriate penalty in accordance with the instructor's policy.
+- plagiarizing from any source - cheating in any manner on tests, papers, reports, etc. - turning in work as a student's own when, in fact, it was not his/her work - improperly using technology including Artificial Intelligence (AI) - stealing, buying, or selling course materials - either impersonating another student during a test or having another person assume one's identity during a test - deliberately conveying false or misleading information appropriate penalty in accordance with the instructor's policy.
 This may include failure of the assignment, failure of the course, or dismissal from the institution.